How do I read my bill?

 This may be accomplished by applying for a stormwater credit.
 Any owner or manager of a non-single family property can apply to the Stormwater Management Division for approval of certain structural and programmatic activities that make property behave as if it had less impervious surface.
 The Stormwater Credit Policy is used to calculate the appropriate utility credit.
-Among other Stormwater Credit Program criteria, owners of commercial properties can incorporate water quality protection measures, known as Best Management Practices (BMPs), into their property design.
-Examples of BMPs include: wet or dry detention ponds, bioretention areas, sand filters, and stormwater wetlands.
+Among other Stormwater Credit Program criteria, owners of commercial properties can incorporate water quality protection measures, known as Stormwater Control Measures (SCMs), into their property design.
+Examples of SCMs include wet or dry detention ponds, bioretention areas, sand filters, and stormwater wetlands.
 For more information, view the stormwater credit policy .

 How can I be exempted from the stormwater fee?

 The only properties exempt from stormwater utility charges are those that have no disturbed area or less than 600 square feet of total impervious surface.
 All other property owners cannot be exempted unless they remove all structures and other impervious materials from the property, and re-seed and re-plant it, returning a parcel to its natural state.